CineStill 800T Film Review

 Other CineStill colour cinema films.

-CineStill 400D is made much in the same way as the 800T, with the exception of the anti-static layer remaining present on the film (rem-jet still gone).
-This film can still produce halation, but the blurry red lightning bolts can no longer damage the photos.
-The “D” in “400D” stands for “daylight,” which means that this film is not tungsten-balanced.
+CineStill 400D is made much the same way as the 800T, with the exception of the new anti-static layer on the film (the remjet is still removed).
+This film can produce halation, but the blurry red lightning bolts can no longer damage the photos.

 CineStill 50D is the brand’s other daylight-balanced low-speed film based on Kodak Vision 50D.
 It’s made the same way as CineStill 800T but suffers much less from static discharges thanks to its low ISO.